Laravel-Backpack/docs/4.1/installation.md

 <a name="requirements"></a>
 ## Requirements

-If you can run Laravel 5.8, Laravel 6 or Laravel 7, you can install Backpack.
+If you can run Laravel 6 or Laravel 7, you can install Backpack.
 Backpack does _not_ have additional requirements.
 For the following process, we assume:

 - you have a [working installation of Laravel](https://laravel.com/docs/7.x#installation) (an existing project is fine, you don't need a *fresh* Laravel install);

-- you have put your database and email credentials in your .ENV file;
+- you have configured your .ENV file with your database and mail information;

 - you can run the ```composer``` command from any directory (you have ```composer``` registered as a global command); if you need to run ```php composer.phar``` or reference another directory, please remember to adapt the commands below to your configuration;